bentomhall/nih-system/homebrewery/world/player-options.md

 When you cast the incantation, you choose seeing or hearing.
 You can use the chosen sense through the sensor as if you were in its space.
 As an action you can switch between seeing and hearing.

 A creature that can see the sensor (such as a creature benefiting from see invisibility or truesight) sees a luminous, intangible orb about the size of your fist and can attack it.
-It counts as an object with AC 10, 1 HP, and is immune to all damage except from weapon attacks.
-If it is reduced to zero HP, the effect immediately ends.
+It counts as an object with AC 10, 1 hit point, and is immune to all damage except from weapon attacks.
+If it is reduced to zero hit points, the effect immediately ends.

 #### Create Food and Water
 *Uncommon, 1 minute, Costly (45 sp), Exclusive, Cooldown (1 day)*